Skip to main content

 pip≥ 22.0Required for installing wheel packages

-Building the Wheel Package
+Building Wheel Packages

-# Install from repository
+# Install via repository

 sudo apt-get install hobot-dnn